 If your company is announcing layoffs, the first thing to remember is not to panic.
 While losing your job can be a traumatic experience, this is the time you should focus on networking and improving your skills.

-Stay busy and remind yourself that things will get better.
 Your qualifications and experience will be useful to someone.
 Also, remember that layoffs may be temporary and avoided altogether if the company is able to create financial stability.

 Be honest with yourself and your family.

 If you are being laid off, the fact is that you may not have a job for a while.
 The sooner you come to terms with this information the better.
 Tell your family as soon as possible so that everyone can prepare for leaner times.
 Your family is your support and should be kept in the loop no matter what happens.

 If your company has decided to layoff employees, it means they are reorganizing their workforce to avoid financial collapse.
 Only the most essential employees will be kept on board to keep the company afloat.
 This is your time to prove your worth.

 If you have received a layoff letter, there is still time to prove to your company that your position is integral to the functioning of the business.
 Demonstrate your value in a way that cannot be ignored.
 You may just find your employment extended for weeks, or possibly years.

 Collect all your essential items.

 News of a layoff can knock you off-kilter.
 If you're anticipating getting laid off, start gathering your personal belongings so that you don't forget anything when the time comes to leave.

 If you're unable to take things home, keeping them in a drawer, locker, or at your desk will make it easier to gather them, especially if you're laid off with immediate effect.